geudde/attic-chest/pages/07.season-6/01.meeting-67/08.atticus/docs.md

 Their famed Committee meet
 Thence, as their common fount in mingled store
 Pure Attic verse, and crystal water pour.
-The grateful town deep quaffs th’inspiring tide
+The grateful town deep quaffs th’ inspiring tide
 At once with water and with wit supplied,
 The frigid wave with magic full
 Enchafes the stupid, warms the dull